Scottish Graduate School of Social Science

 • Mentoring launch event, which brings all mentors and mentees together in person (2 hours)

-• Four individual virtual meetings between mentor and mentee (1 hour each)
+• Four individual virtual meetings between mentor and mentee (1 hour each, over approx. 12 months)

 • Mentoring learning and support, information and resources for new mentors and mentees (1 hour)